 Some fracking fluids also have suspension and thixotropic thickening requirements.
 Fracking fluids containing boron mineral pose a difficult challenge with dispersion and suspension.
 Our Acti-Gel® 208 rheology modifier and stabilizer is very effective at keeping the boron dispersed and suspended throughout its application.
 In addition, Acti-Gel® 208 additive’s low dosage and very low grit content makes it far less abrasive on mixing and pumping equipment than other mineral products.

 Florigel® HY attapulgite product meets API specification 13A/ISO 13500.

-Acti-Gel® 208 is well proven in a myriad of cement-based applications for improving the pumpability, workability, density and strength of the mixture and cured cement compound.
-In Drilling cement, these improvements are likewise valuable in pumping long distances without segregation and providing a stronger, more resistant barrier in the bore hole.
+Acti-Gel® 208 additive is well proven in a myriad of cement-based applications for improving pumpability and workability while increasing density, chloride impermeability and strength of the cured cement composite.
+In drilling cement, these improvements are likewise valuable where pumping long distances without segregation and a stronger, more resistant barrier in the bore hole are needed.

 Foundation Drilling and Trenching Using the Clay Slurry Method